trulyanondev/updown-exchange/scripts/README.md

 # Trading Client Scripts

-Python client for interacting with the UpDown Trading API.
+Python client for interacting with the Hyperliquid Exchange Trading API.

 ## Setup